Introduction: Transform Your Email Investigations

 Local Post-Filtering

-Further narrow your dataset with Aid4Mail’s powerful local filters before AI processing.
+Further narrow your dataset with Aid4Mail’s local filters before AI processing.

 Enable Incremental Processing